SharedControlAutonomousDriving/scad_tot/docs/DOCKER_INSTALL.md

 # Docker Installation

-Installing the docker image will be the quickest way to setup the project for most users.
+The docker [the docker image](https://hub.docker.com/r/grese/scad_tot) provides everything you need to run the project packed into a docker container.

 ## Prerequisites